 7. TERMINATION

-7.1 This Agreement may be terminated by IAS or by Broker upon seven (7) days written notice to the other party upon: (a) a breach by the other party of any of the covenants or obligations set forth in this Agreement, which obligation is not cured after 10 days written notice by the non-breaching party and; (b) a violation by the other party of any fiduciary obligation owed to the non-breaching party;
+7.1 This Agreement may be terminated by IAS or by Broker upon seven (7) days written notice to the other party upon: (a) a breach by the other party of any of the covenants or obligations set forth in this Agreement, which obligation is not cured after 10 days written notice by the non-breaching party and; (b) a violation by the other party of any fiduciary obligation owed to the non-breaching party

 7.2 This Agreement may be terminated by IAS or Broker immediately upon (a) the other party’s insolvency, filing for bankruptcy protection or by a Receiver being appointed for the business of that party; (b) the other party committing fraud, abandonment, willful misconduct, gross negligence, reckless or negligent misconduct, as any of those actions relate to this Agreement; or (c) the termination or suspension of either IAS’s or the Broker’s license or ability to conduct business.